 The "Whistle-blowing Policy" (the "Whistle-blowing Policy") has been established to encourage employees and other stakeholders who have concerns about any aspect of the work to come forward and disclose suspected misconduct, illegal acts or failure to act.
 The Whistleblowing Policy sets out the whistle-blowing procedures, including confidential reporting channels and guidance on reporting possible improprieties in matters of financial reporting or other matters, and reassurance to employees or other stakeholders reporting their concerns under the Whistleblowing Policy of the protection that the Group will extend to them against unfair disciplinary action or victimisation for any genuine reports made.
 The Group also ensures that proper arrangements are in place for the fair and independent investigation of such matters and for appropriate follow-up action.
+A whistleblowing email with members of Audit Committee as recipients is designated for whistleblowing reporting.
 The Audit Committee is responsible for overseeing and reviewing the implementation of the whistleblowing system and making recommendations on investigation measures for any whistleblowing.

 During the Year, the Group was not aware of any material non-compliance relating to corruption, bribery, extortion, fraud and money laundering and no legal cases regarding corrupt practices brought against the Group or its employees during the Year.
-During the Year, the Group arranged training on anti-money laundering and anti-corruption for the Directors and employees based on the work nature and risk level and conducted various forms of anti-corruption education, such quizzes and circulation of up-to-date news and industry information, to empower them and enhance their occupational quality of probity and anti-corruption.
+In November 2023, the Group arranged an anti-corruption seminar conducted by the Independent Commission Against Corruption for its Directors and employees.
+During the Year, the Group circulated up-to-date news and industry information to empower them and enhance their occupational quality of probity and anti-corruption.
+The Group is in the process of finding and arranging appropriate resources and expects to arrange more trainings and/or seminars in relation to anti-corruption and anti-money laundering in the financial year ending 31 March 2026.